 Accommodation in a tourist class hotel on BB (bed & breakfast) in the Dead Sea or the Negev region.

-High Season supplement applies, please contact the office for details.
+High Season and peak season are subject to a supplement, please contact the office for details.

 This 2 day tour is a combination of the daily tours "Massada and the Dead Sea" with "The Negev Desert".

-The sequence of the touring days and the itinerary may change.
+The sequence of the touring days, the pick up times and the itinerary may change.